Asian Americans in arts and entertainment: Merle Oberon and Philip Ahn

-Merle Oberon an actress of Old Hollywood starred in many successful films, and was nominated for the Oscar for Best actress for the film The Dark Angel (1935) and is most renowned for her performance in the film version of Wuthering Heights (1939).
+Merle Oberon, an actress of Old Hollywood, starred in many successful films, and was nominated for an Oscar for Best Actress for the film The Dark Angel (1935).
+She is most renowned for her performance in the film version of Wuthering Heights (1939).
 In the United Kingdom, she starred in the successful films The Private Life of Henry VIII (1933) and The Scarlet Pimpernel (1934).
-Despite her success as an actress, Oberon hid her Indian heritage due to her history of discrimination growing up in India.
-So much so she invented a fake story of the origin of her birth and early life.
+Despite her success as an actress, Oberon hid her Indian heritage due to her history of discrimination growing up.
+She invented a fake story of the origin of her birth and early life.

 Philip Ahn's first film was A Scream in the Night (1934).
-He would go on to portray the character Master Kan in the television series Kung Fu (1972–1975).
+He portrayed the character Master Kan in the television series Kung Fu (1972–1975).
 He was the first Korean American film actor to receive a star on the Hollywood Walk of Fame.